Requirements, permits may stymie some protests in Augusta-Richmond County

 In Columbia County, the ordinance requires 14 day advance notice for a permit.
 Across the river, North Augusta requires 15 days.

-Local NAACP President Reverend Melvin Ivey says the urgency for social reform should mean waived requirements.
+Local NAACP President the Rev. Melvin Ivey says the urgency for social reform should mean waived requirements.

 “They need to continue to flood the streets,” Ivey said.
 “It’s important they continue to keep the conversation going.”